medivh13/survey-skm/README.md

 # For setup after cloning the repo:

-cd auth-skm go mod tidy
+cd survey-skm go mod tidy

 # to do a unit test :